 - Place the mixture in the deep fridge for 10 minutes again and then take it out.

 - Add little ice cold water to it.
-Start adding by 1 Tbsp. first and mix using the hand mixer and add little more water again knead.
+Start adding by 1 tablespoon first and mix using the hand mixer and add little more water again knead.

 - I ended on kneading after adding around ½ Cup ice chilled water and it is better to not to add extra water or the knead extra.